Faculty and Staff Resources

 AS-L Course Designation Form: Officially designate your course as Academic Service-Learning through a review and official mark of approval from our Undergraduate Academic Affairs Council (more information below).

 - Research Guide: Gain a basic understanding of AS-L research from these reference lists provided by the Jim Dan Hill Library.

-- CAS-L Library: Check the list of books and journals that are available to borrow from the Center for Academic Service-Learning.
+- CAS-L Library: Check the list of books and journals that are available to borrow from the Academic Service-Learning.